sanjay-namdeo/notes/reactjs/react-testing-library.md

 **toBeInTheDocument** and **toHaveClass** are from /jest-dom/, whereas /toEqual/ is from Jest itself.

 ###Asynchronous Tests
-Now lets write a test that will test whether a certain component is rendered after an asynchronous request to /jsonplaceholder/ api to fetch a single user.
+Now let's write a test that will test whether a certain component is rendered after an asynchronous request to `jsonplaceholder` api to fetch a single user.

 Before we write the test, lets change our App component and also create a User component that will be rendered once the user has been fetched from the API.